omahs/studio-1/README.md

 # [Dappify Studio](https://dappify.com)

-welcome to a new era of no-code for creatives, innovators and visionaries building on the New Internet.
+Welcome to a new era of no-code for creatives, innovators and visionaries building on the New Internet.
 What required a team of developers, can now be done by you, through a visual drag and drop editor and carefully curated components to help you build and launch full stack web3 applications in minutes and without code.

 ## What is it?